QuentinRa/blog.quentinra.dev/special/ilo/figures/idea.md

 ## easy setup

-Remove the class `RunAllTests.java` since you won't need it and it makes things hard but it's a useless class since we will run tests using IDEA and not some java.
+Remove the file `RunAllTests.java` since you won't need it and it makes things hard.
+It's an useless class because we will run our tests using Intellij and not some java class.

 <hr class="sr">

-## real setup (2 minutes but tiring)
+## real setup

-Or do this but that's a waste of time
+That's a waste of time but well...

 * open ``Project Structure`` (CTRL+ALT+MAJ+S)
-* then libraries
+* go to libraries
-* then click on add from maven
+* then click on "add" or "+" then "from maven"
-* import all theses
+* and one by one, add these
     * ``org.junit.platform:junit-platform-suite-api:1.7.0``
     * ``org.junit.jupiter:junit-jupiter-engine:5.7.0``
     * ``org.junit.platform:junit-platform-launcher:1.7.0``
     * ``org.junit.vintage:junit-vintage-engine:5.7.0``
     * ``org.junit.platform:junit-platform-runner:1.7.0``

+Of course, you can change the version.